 - Death

-For minor accidents without injuries, Phoenix Police now encourages drivers to file a report online through their Incident Reporting System.
+For minor accidents without injuries, Phoenix Police now wants drivers to file a report online through their Incident Reporting System.

 - Driver’s license number